superduper-io/superduper/docs/content/data_integrations/sql.md

 ## Updating data

-Updates are not covered for `superduperdb` SQL integrations.
+Updates are not covered for `superduper` SQL integrations.

 ## Deleting data